Notice: Undefined variable: screenSize in /websites/le/letapeaustralia.com/wp-content/themes/LETAPEAUSTRALIA/page-letape-australia.php on line 41

 Photo Credit www.fullcirclejindabyne.com

-There will be enhancements and improvements in 2017:
+There were enhancements and improvements in 2017:

 - Free secure overnight bike parking will be provided at the Start/ Village in Bullocks Flat on Friday;